Building Isn’t Easy…

 We began talking to an architect in April of 2018 about putting an addition on our house: a project that we had been thinking about for more than three years.
-A contract was signed with the architect, with the comment that, at adding only a mudroom and a bedroom, we should be done with the entire construction project “by the end of summer, or early fall.”
+A contract was signed with the architect, with the comment that, at adding only a mudroom and a bedroom (to be used as my home office), we should be done with the entire construction project “by the end of summer, or early fall.”

 The architect ended up being an absolute nightmare to work with, and it was late summer before we even had a completed drawing that we could submit for a permit.
 However, I found a great contractor and — even with more delays from a survey company — thought that we would be wrapped up by the end of February.